syncfusion-content/wpf-docs/wpf/PropertyGrid/Grouping.md

 N> If we use both the `Category` attribute and `GroupName` field of the `Display` attribute, the `Category` attribute will have higher priority.

-Click [here](https://github.com/SyncfusionExamples/wpf-property-grid-examples/tree/master/Samples/PropertyGrid-Grouping-Sorting-Ordering) to download the sample that showcases the property grouping support using the attributes.

 ## Grouping the Properties at runtime

-We can group the properties in the `PropertyGrid` without using the attributes at runtime by handling the [AutoGeneratingPropertyGridItem](https://help.syncfusion.com/cr/wpf/Syncfusion.PropertyGrid.Wpf~Syncfusion.Windows.PropertyGrid.PropertyGrid~AutoGeneratingPropertyGridItem_EV.html) event with [AutoGeneratingPropertyGridItemEventArgs](https://help.syncfusion.com/cr/wpf/Syncfusion.PropertyGrid.Wpf~Syncfusion.Windows.PropertyGrid.AutoGeneratingPropertyGridItemEventArgs.html).[Category](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.PropertyGrid.Wpf~Syncfusion.Windows.PropertyGrid.AutoGeneratingPropertyGridItemEventArgs~Category.html) property.
+We can group the properties in the `PropertyGrid` without using the attributes at runtime by handling the [AutoGeneratingPropertyGridItem](https://help.syncfusion.com/cr/wpf/Syncfusion.PropertyGrid.Wpf~Syncfusion.Windows.PropertyGrid.PropertyGrid~AutoGeneratingPropertyGridItem_EV.html) event with [AutoGeneratingPropertyGridItemEventArgs.Category](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.PropertyGrid.Wpf~Syncfusion.Windows.PropertyGrid.AutoGeneratingPropertyGridItemEventArgs~Category.html) property.
 Based on the value of `Category` property, the properties are grouped.

 {% tabs %}
 {% highlight C# %}